Skip to Content

 Painswick is also surrounded by miles of unspoilt countryside.
 You can climb to the top of Painswick Beacon to admire the views.
 Or take a 7.3-mile circular walk around the Slad Valley to the south of town, through the landscapes which inspired author Laurie Lee’s Cider with Rosie.

 How to get there: Painswick is 10.5 miles south of Cheltenham.
-The Stagecoach 66 bus runs from Cheltenham Promenade to Painswick every day and takes around 35 minutes.
+The Stagecoach 66 bus runs daily from Cheltenham Promenade to Painswick and takes around 35 minutes.

 Views from Painswick Beacon